adam-arold/articles/en/2017-05-19-kotlin-is-the-new-java.md

 }
 ```

-Creating value objects is really cumbersome even with the usage of libraries like Lombok.
-At least IDEA (or Eclipse) gives you a little help with generating a lot of these methods but adding a field and forgetting to modify the `equals` method will lead to nasty surprises.
+Creating value objects is really cumbersome even with the usage of libraries like Lombok (Lombok needs you to install a plugin to your IDE in order for it to work which might not be an option for all IDEs.
+It can be worked around with tools like Delombok but it is a hack at best.
+Read more [here](https://projectlombok.org/features/delombok)) At least IDEA (or Eclipse) gives you a little help with generating a lot of these methods but adding a field and forgetting to modify the `equals` method will lead to nasty surprises.
 Let's look at the Kotlin equivalent:

 ```kotlin
 data class HexagonDataClass(val x: Int, val y: Int, val z: Int)